'They're beatable': How the Chiefs could end Crusaders' era of dominance

 Crusaders: Will Jordan, Sevu Reece, Jack Goodhue, David Havili, Leicester Fainga'anuku, Richie Mo'unga, Bryn Hall, Cullen Grace, Tom Christie, Pablo Matera, Samuel Whitelock, Scott Barrett, Oli Jager, Codie Taylor, George Bower.

-Reserves: Brodie McAlister, Tamaiti Williams, Fletcher Newell, Zach Gallagher, Sione Havili Talitui, Mitchell Drummond, Braydon Ennor, George Bridge.
+Reserves: Brodie McAlister, Tamaiti Williams, Fletcher Newell, Zach Gallagher, Corey Kellow, Mitchell Drummond, Braydon Ennor, George Bridge.